BDC Hamburger Icon

 Example of a general ledger entry

-Use a general ledger to record your business’s financial transactions.
-Here are some examples of what that would look like:
+A general ledger is used to record your business’s financial transactions.
+Here are some examples of common general ledger entries:

 • Deposits to a checking or savings account